VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 You have two ways to enable format on save.

 Note: When you enable format on save your LSP server is doing the formatting.
 The LSP server does not share the same style configuration as Neovim.
-What do I mean?
 Tabs and indents can change after the LSP formats the code in the file.
 Read the documentation of the LSP server you are using, figure out how to configure it to your prefered style.

 ### Explicit setup

 If you want to control exactly what language server is used to format a file call the function [.format_on_save()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#format_on_saveopts), this will allow you to associate a language server with a list of filetypes.

-Note: asynchronous formatting on save is experimental right now (2023-05-11).

 ```lua
 local lsp = require('lsp-zero').preset({})